mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 The **transition** between the fully home assistant-based outline and my current "modbusbackup" solution has gone pretty well though, to that extent that it's not really clear to others in my home what I have actually been working on.
 The main advantage I now see is being able to more easily make any changes on the home assistant / network side.

+[^1]: the automation that was already in place in home assistant to link input to output would need to be removed though.

 [home automation series]: {% post_url 2021-06-15-home_automation_why %}
 [current architecture]: /assets/2021-06-22/architecture.png